apj-aih/cloud-native-workshop/Lab-2/pipeline-deployment-to-ocp.md

 ## Part 6 – Manually run the Pipeline using Pipeline Run

 Let's run the Pipeline manually to see how it works.
-We are going the run the pipeline for both repos we forked earlier (1) vote-api (2) vote-ui.
+We are going to run the pipeline for both repos we forked earlier (1) vote-api (2) vote-ui.

-1. Click **Pipelines → Create PipelineRun** to the run the pipeline for vote-api repo.
+1. Click **Pipelines → Create PipelineRun** to run the pipeline for vote-api repo.

     ![Screenshot: create-pipeline run](./images/create-pipeline-run1.png)